 - Participate in weekly coordination meetings with IFP Therapists.

 - Participate in weekly supervision meetings with the Clinical Supervisor.

 Knowledge & Skills: A thorough knowledge of effective parenting and is expected.
 Effective skills should be demonstrated in dealing with families involved in abuse/neglect situations as well as those involved in juvenile delinquency issues.
 A thorough knowledge of community resources is expected.
 Skill Builders will follow rules of confidentiality and demonstrate CARES in working with all families, coworkers, and others.

-Training and Experience: Bachelor’s Degree in human services, psychology or related area and a minimum of two years’ experience in the human services field (preferred).
+Training and Experience: Bachelor’s Degree in human services, psychology, social work, or related area and a minimum of two years’ experience in the human services field (preferred).

 In addition to:

 - Knowledge of family of origin/intergenerational issues.

 - Knowledge of child abuse/neglect and sexual abuse treatment.

 - Knowledge of community resources

 - Ability to work as a team member.